PhatOrbs/Homework9.0/README.md

   * Location: Denver, Colorado

+  * Email: Eddcollado@gmail.com

   * Bio: An early Full Stack Web Developer with a bachelors degree in Graphic Design.
 Strong attributes in all aspects of traditional print and modern digital design.

   ## Description

-  :cake: Following a prompt from the Terminal command line and based off of user input, generate a readme.md using information from the users Github
+  :cake: Following a prompt from the Terminal command line and based off of user input, generate a readme.md using information from the users Github.

   ## Table of Contents